5 Things You Didn’t Know About Beaverton, Oregon

 Article thumbnail

-In 2021, we deemed Beaverton the top Portland suburb.
-The suburb regularly gets listed on various best places to live in Oregon lists.
+In 2021, we deemed Beaverton the top Portland suburb, and it regularly shows up on lists of best places to live in the state.
 We thought we’d look closer to see what makes Beaverton such a unique city.
 Here’s what we found.

-In 2020, the City of Beaverton proposed the Downtown Equity Strategy initiative to redevelop the city’s downtown area in the interest of racial equity.
+The Beaverton City Council and BURA Board in October 2022 passed the Downtown Equity Strategy to redevelop the city’s downtown area in the interest of racial equity.
 Stating that Beaverton’s downtown belongs to all residents, public investments and updates will be made to create a space that is “interesting, inviting, and accessible to people of all backgrounds, centering Black, Indigenous and people of color; and in doing so, prevent, minimize, and mitigate involuntary residential and business displacement.”
-This initiative is a move in the right direction, as Beaverton’s degree of diversity is changing in its schools and in its workforce.
+This initiative is a move in the right direction, as Beaverton’s degree of diversity is changing in its schools and workforce.

 Learn more about Downtown Beaverton events.